the-fascinator-contrib/plugin-authentication-ldap/README.md

 The base Distinguished Name to search under.

+**ldapSecurityPrincipal**

+The Security Principal to use for non-anonymous binding

+**ldapSecurityCredentials**

+Credentials for Security Principal

 **idAttribute**

 The name of the attribute for which the username will be searched under.
 This